 NIMHD Health Disparities Research Institute

 The program will feature lectures on minority health and health disparities research, small group discussions, mock grant review, and seminars.
-Institute participants will have the opportunity to meet with NIH scientific staff engaged in related health disparities research across the various institutes and centers.
+Institute participants will have the opportunity to meet with NIH scientific staff engaged in related health disparities research across the various NIH Institutes and Centers.

 Participants will be selected based on several criteria:

-- A brief essay outlining objectives for participation in the program, and plans for obtaining NIH funding.
+- A brief essay outlining career goals, reasons for participating in the program, and plans for obtaining NIH funding.

-There is no cost for participating in the HDRI, but admission is competitive and daily attendance is mandatory.
-Participants are responsible for arranging transportation, room and board.
-Limited scholarships may be available to cover travel expenses.
+There is no cost for participating in the HDRI.
+Admission is competitive and daily attendance is mandatory.

 How to Apply

 All applications must be submitted via the HDRI application portal by the due date; emailed applications will not be accepted.
 Applicants are encouraged to apply before the deadline since late submissions will not be accepted.